-Any employee action that results in harm to the ORAU through the use of ones authority with neglect and for ones own and/ or relatives' interest shall not be tolerated.
-Employees shall not obtain direct or indirect personal benefit from purchasing and sales activities and contracts that ORAU is a party to.
+Any employee action that results in harm to the Company through the use of ones authority with neglect and for ones own and/or relatives' interest shall not be tolerated.

+Employees shall not obtain direct or indirect personal benefit from purchasing and sales activities and contracts that the Company is a party to.

-Employees may not engage in actions or conduct that is immoral, illegal, or that conflicts with ORAU discipline.
+Employees may not engage in actions or conduct that is immoral, illegal, or that is in conflict with the Company discipline.